 If you want my Easy Family Meal Ideas Recipe Book (value $10) with some good Instant Pot recipes, just enter your name and email below.
 As I update the recipe book, you’ll receive more recipes with more family meal ideas, as long as you stay on our recipe book list.

-ORGANIZING YOUR FAMILY MEAL IDEAS
+ORGANIZING YOUR MEALS

 My daughter, Gentry, uses a simple weekly planner like this one.
 She buys them at the Dollar Store or the dollar section at Target.